Csengupta1101/Netflix-Rating/README.md

   2. The boradcaster should only be Sir David Attenborough.
   3. It would be an icing of the cake if the real life scenario discussed here involves mysterious , ghostly , adultrey affaiars surround a couple living in a small town outside states.

+> Apart from USA , India , Uk both leads the chart in terms of viewrship of Netflix worldwide.

+# **Conclusion**

+I hope you'll find this findings useful.
+Let me know your thoughts and in case if you have any input to offer here.